IsmaelMekene/meteor-CUTIE/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/IsmaelMekene/meteor-CUTIE/blob/main/data/centergrid.png)  |  ![](https://github.com/IsmaelMekene/meteor-CUTIE/blob/main/data/1037csv.png)

 In the case of this project, the grids were reduced at the quater size of the original image.
-The `Tokenization` and `Embedding` were made with `GLOVE`: Global Vectors for Word Representation, the compressed files for `GLOVE` can be found [here](https://nlp.stanford.edu/projects/glove/).
+The `Tokenization` and `Embedding` were made with `GLOVE`: Global Vectors for Word Representation, the compressed files for `GLOVE` can be found [here glove](https://nlp.stanford.edu/projects/glove/).

 ## Results